SalomePlatform/adao/doc/using.rst

 The YACS scheme is now complete and can be executed.
-Parametrisation and execution of a YACS case is fully compliant with the standard way to deal with a YACS scheme, and is described in the *YACS User Guide*.
+Parametrisation and execution of a YACS case is fully compliant with the standard way to deal with a YACS scheme, and is described in the *YACS module User's Guide*.

 Results can be obtained, through the "*algoResults*" output port, using YACS nodes to retrieve all the informations in the "*pyobj*" object, to transform